 Steve Gibbons from the GMB said: “It is simply unacceptable that this machine was allowed to continue running when the emergency stop device was known to be faulty.
 It is only just that our member has been compensated for his injuries.”

-Paul Brown from Thompsons Solicitors said: “We see far too many cases where employees are asked to work on machines that are not designed for the job or where the emergency stop devices are broken.
-For the employer it is often something they mean to get round to, for the employee it is the difference between a healthy future and one with a disability.”
+A brain injury lawyer at Thompsons Solicitors said: “We see far too many cases where employees are asked to work on machines that are not designed for the job or where the emergency stop devices are broken.
+For the employer, it is often something they mean to get round to, for the employee it is the difference between a healthy future and one with a disability.”

 Injured at work?
 Contact us for expert advice on workplace accident compensation claims.